NASA-SW-VnV/ikos/analyzer/README.md

 The analyzer uses the theory of Abstract Interpretation to compute a fixpoint of the semantic of the program.
 The fixpoint engine can be tuned using several parameters.

-When visiting a loop, the engine will first compute a fixed number of iterations, then use a widening strategy to approximate the behavior of the loop, until convergence.
+When visiting a loop, the engine will first compute a fixed number of iterations, then use a widening strategy periodically to approximate the behavior of the loop, until convergence.

-The fixed number of iterations can be set using `--widening-delay`.
+The fixed number of iterations performed before the widening strategy can be set using `--widening-delay`.
 By default, it is 1.

+The period of the widening strategy can be set using `--widening-period`.
+By default, it is 1, thus the widening strategy is always applied.

 The widening strategy can be set using `--widening-strategy=`:
 * **widen**: Use the widening operator to approximate the behavior of the loop (default)